-The remuneration policy, which is outlined in part 1 of this report, will again be proposed to shareholders for a non-binding vote at the annual general meeting (AGM) in January 2018.
-The application of the remuneration policy in 2017, which details how the group has rewarded value creation, is covered in part 2 of this report.
-In accordance with the recently introduced King IV governance code, this implementation report will be tabled separately to shareholders for a non-binding vote at the AGM.
+The remuneration policy, which is outlined in part 1 of this report, will again be proposed to shareholders for a non-binding vote at the annual general meeting (AGM) in January 2022.
+The application of the remuneration policy in 2021, which details how the group has rewarded value creation, is covered in part 2 of this report.
+In accordance with the King IV governance code, this implementation report will be tabled separately to shareholders for a non-binding vote at the AGM.

 Clicks Group values the views and insights of investors, and encourages shareholders to proactively engage with management on remuneration issues to enable informed decisions to be made when voting on the group’s remuneration policy.

 In addition to this commitment, and in accordance with King IV, in the event that either the remuneration policy or the implementation report receives 25% or more dissenting votes from shareholders voting at the AGM, management will engage directly with these shareholders to:

 - determine the reasons for the dissenting votes; and